Ridwan2606/COMP206-Software-Systems-W2020/LabD/README.md

 2.) stderr

-Errors detected in compiling is sent to the stderr (2).
+Errors detected in compilation is sent to the stderr (2).
 Anything else is sent to the stdout (1).

 By default both the stderr and stdout points to the screen/terminal.